 What does the residency cost?

-The Residency fee is €2100, payable through two installations via PayPal.
-This includes food, lodging, and in the case of the Studio Residency program, shared studio space for the entire 2 week duration.
+The Residency fee is €2100, payable through two installations, a 35% deposit and the remainder.
+This includes food, lodging and work space, based on the artist’s discipline, for the entire 2 week duration.
 Certain excursions and workshops may be extra.
 The artist will be asked to make excursion and workshop choices in advance, and these will be added to the artist's final invoice.
 See our page for more information on excursions and workshops.

 What is not included in the Residency fee?